Information Security Policy

 B. During Employment

-1. Information Security Awareness, Education, and Training – Security Awareness begins during the hiring process and it is the responsibility of the User to remain aware of current security policies.
+Security Awareness begins during the hiring process and it is the responsibility of the User to remain aware of current security policies.
 Our Intranet site contains our Security Policies as well as educational materials.
 Users should read the Security Reminders that are periodically distributed by email.
-Users must also respond to any Information Security Notice that is displayed while logging on to Skycore related systems.
+Users must also ready and if necessary, act, on any Information Security Notice that is displayed while logging on to mentioned systems.

-2. Disciplinary Process – Any violation of this Policy, or any Part or provision hereof, may result in disciplinary action, including termination and/or civil action and/or criminal prosecution.
+Any violation of this Policy, or any part or provision hereof, may result in disciplinary action, including termination and/or civil action and/or criminal prosecution.

 C. Termination or Change of Employment

-1. Return of Assets – When a User no longer works with us, all Information Assets remain the property of Skycore.
-A User must not take away such information or take away a copy of such information when he or she leaves without the prior express written permission of our senior management.
+When a user leaves the company, all Information Assets remain the property of Skycore.
+A User must not take away such information or take away a copy of such information when he or she leaves the company for any reason whatsoever.

 Communications and Operations Management